Ajlow2000/repo-manager/README.md

-# add-repo
+# repo-manager

-A utility for cloning repos into a controlled, expected directory as well as registering the directory.
+A utility for performing a series of operations related to working with git repositories.